lab-brussels-1/group5/planning/development-strategy.md

 ### Images: HTML

-- > A div with an image of a happy tree
+- > A div with an image of a happy trees

 ### Images: CSS